 The number of foreigners registered by labour offices (until October 2004 the offices registered exclusively persons with the status of employees) was falling rapidly in the second half of the 1990s down to 93.5 thousand in 1999.
 After a temporary increase in 2000 - 2001 their number decreased again to 101.2 thousand in 2002; this development was influenced exclusively by the drop in the number of working Slovak citizens.
 Since 2003, however, a slight increase in the number of employees was obvious and the number reached 108.0 thousand as at 31 December 2004.
 Since 2005 the number of foreigners was growing rapidly up to 240.4 thousand by the end of 2007.
 The number of these working foreigners further increased by almost 20% (by 44.3 thousand to 284.6 thousand persons) in 2008.
 Over three years the number of these foreigners almost doubled.
-On the contrary, in 2009 the number of foreigners declined by almost 20% (by 53.8 thousand persons to the number of 230.7 thousands) because of the economic crisis.
+On the contrary, in 2009 the number of foreigners declined by almost 20% (by 53.8 thousand persons to 230.7 thousand) because of the economic crisis.
 In 2010 the decrease in the number of foreigners continued by almost 7% (by 15.3 thousand to 215.4 thousand).
+In 2011, the number of foreigners increased by 1% (by 2.5 thousand persons to 217.9 thousand); the increase is caused mainly by an increase in the number of EU citizens who have free access to the labour market and do not need for performance of their work any work permit.

 The number of foreigners with the economic status of the employed depends on the situation in the labour market.
 Areas with low percentage of unemployment usually report higher number of foreigners with a work permit granted or registered at labour offices.
-In Prague, the number of foreigners fell by 8.1 thousand.
-The number of foreigners markedly decreased also in Středočeský Region (by 7.5 thousand persons).
-The biggest decrease in the number of working foreign citizens was recorded in districts Mladá Boleslav (by 5.5 thousand), Hradec Králové (by 1.0 thousand), Plzeň (by 0.8 thousand), and Kladno (by 0.7 thousand).
-In some regions there was a slight year-on-year increase in the number of foreigners (in Moravskoslezský Region by 1.1 thousand, in Ústecký Region by 0.5 thousand, and in Jihomoravský and Zlínský Region (by 0.1 thousand).
+In Prague, the number of foreigners increased by 3.5 thousand, y-o-y.
+The number of foreigners markedly decreased in the Jihomoravský Region (by 6.2 thousand persons).
+The biggest decrease in the number of working foreign citizens was recorded in districts Brno-město (by 6.1 thousand), Mladá Boleslav (by 0.9 thousand), Hradec Králové (by 0.7 thousand), Pardubice (by 0.5 thousand), and Chomutov (by 0.3 thousand).
+In some regions there was a slight year-on-year increase in the number of foreigners (in Moravskoslezský Region by 1.9 thousand, in the Jihočeský, Plzeňský, and Liberecký Region by 0.4 thousand, in the Ústecký and Olomoucký Region by 0.3 thousand, and in the Zlínský Region (by 0.2 thousand).

 Decrease occurred in non-EU citizens who carry out tasks arising from core business activities of legal entities as associates and members of cooperatives.
-At the end of 2010, 2.5 thousand citizens of non-EU countries had the status of associates (3.5%) and 13.6 thousand of them had the status of members of cooperatives (19.1%) of their total number of 71.4 thousand registered at labour offices.
-The number of foreigners as members of cooperatives decreased by 13.7 thousand persons compared to 2009.
+At the end of 2011, 1.9 thousand citizens of non-EU countries had the status of associates (3%) and 4.1 thousand of them had the status of members of cooperatives (6.5%) of their total number of 63.3 thousand registered at labour offices.
+The number of foreigners as members of cooperatives decreased by 9.5 thousand persons compared to 2010.